Ahmed Mostafa (footballer, born 1997)

-Ahmed Mostafa Kotb (born 21 October 1997) is an Egyptian footballer who plays as an attacking midfielder for Egyptian Premier League club Smouha.
+Ahmed Mostafa Taher (born 21 October 1997) is an Egyptian professional footballer who plays as an attacking midfielder for Modern Sport.

 Professional career

 Mostafa joined Gent on 31 May 2018 from Petrojet for a fee around $550,000.
 Mostafa made his professional debut with Gent in a 3–0 Belgian First Division A win over Cercle Brugge on 2 September 2018.
 On 25 January 2019, Mostafa was loaned out to Smouha SC for the rest of the season in order for him get some valuable match experience.
 Mostafa had struggled for game time, featuring just eight minutes with the first-team.
 He later played in Saudi Arabia for Abha and Al-Adalah, before returning to Egypt to sign for Ismaily.

 On 21 July 2023, Mostafa joined Al-Okhdood on a one-year loan.

 International career

 Mostafa represented the Egypt U20s at the 2017 Africa U-20 Cup of Nations.